Whale Watching Sydney

 A few operators include:

-- Splendour Tailored Tours offers a whale experience like no other, touring by helicopter to see these creatures from the air in the morning, before enjoying a decadent seafood lunch.
+- Splendour Tailored Tours offers a whale experience like no other - tour by helicopter to see these creatures from the air in the morning, before enjoying a decadent seafood lunch.
 After lunch, guests take to the sea on a private sailing yacht.

 If you’re looking out for whales, just remember the safe distance and approach zone rules that have been set to protect these incredible mammals.